vishesh/sealnote/README.md

 3. Create a topic branch:
     `git checkout -b feature`
 4. **Make your changes.**
-5. Fork sealnote on GitHub (adds a remote named "YOUR-USER")
+5. Fork sealnote on GitHub.
 6. Add your fork as remote:
     `git remote add <YOUR-USER> https://github.com/<YOUR-USER>/sealnote.git`
 7. Push to your fork:
     `git push -u <YOUR-USER> HEAD`
-8. Open a pull request describing your changes
+8. Open a pull request against **develop** branch describing your changes.

 ### Style Guide

-We strive to follow [Google's Java Style Guide](https://google.github.io/styleguide/javaguide.html).
+The project follows [Google's Java Style Guide](https://google.github.io/styleguide/javaguide.html) with following exceptions:
+1. 4 spaces indentation instead of 2.
+2. Horizontal alignment is recommended if it makes code more readable.

 If you see any violation, feel free to submit a patch.

 ### Commit guidelines

-We don't have a strict guideline on commit messages.
-However, we strive to follow [Git-book's](https://git-scm.com/book/ch5-2.html#Commit-Guidelines) commit guidelines for messages.
+There is no strict guideline on commit messages.
+However, wherever possible, follow [Git-book's](https://git-scm.com/book/ch5-2.html#Commit-Guidelines) commit guidelines for messages.

 ### Documentation updates